-Several EU directives and regulations affects our VOC abatement units.
+Several EU directives and regulations affects our VOC purification units.

 Here is an introduction to some of the most common EU directives.
 You can also click through the links in the text to read more.

-Industrial Emissions Directive (IED), 2010/75/EU, means tightening the requirements to apply the best available technology (BAT) and to report emissions of pollutants compared with the old directive, IPPC.
-IED-Directive is implemented in Swedish law through industrial emissions regulation, SFS 2013:250.
+Industrial Emissions Directive (IED), 2010/75/EU, is a tightening of the requirements to apply the Best Available Techniques (BAT) and to report emissions of pollutants compared with the old directive, IPPC.
+The IED-Directive is implemented in Swedish law through the Industrial Emissions Regulation, SFS 2013:250.

 Our suppliers and requirements for substances in products

-We do follow-ups with our suppliers of e.g. electrical equipment and stainless steel, ensuring that our VOC abatement units follows the standards we are affected by for substances in products; in REACH, RoHS and in the biocide regulation.
+We do follow-ups with our suppliers of e.g. electrical equipment and stainless steel, ensuring that our VOC purification units follows the standards we are affected by for substances in products; in REACH, RoHS et.al.

-In the REACH- regulation, EG nr 1907/2006 we are affected e.g. of the requirements on knowledge of the substances in articles in our products (VOC abatement units).
-The requirements are among others in kandidatförteckningen (Candidate List) and XVII.
-The Candidate List are updated approximately every six months by ECHA, the European Chemicals Agency, see additional information on the www.kemi.se.
-REACH Regulation.
+In the REACH- regulation, EG nr 1907/2006 we are affected e.g. of the requirements on knowledge of the substances in articles in our VOC purification units and the packaging.
+The requirements are among others in the Candidate List, the SCIP Data base and XVII.
+The Candidate List are updated approximately every six months by ECHA, the European Chemicals Agency.

-In RoHS II- directive (2011/65/EU) there are rules for certain hazardous chemicals in electrical and electronic equipment.
+In the RoHS II- directive (2011/65/EU) there are rules for certain hazardous chemicals in electrical and electronic equipment.
 RoHS II- directive is implemented in Swedish law among other by the regulation of hazardous substances in electrical and electronic equipment, SFS 2012:861.
-Information about RoHS II can be found on www.kemi.se We are affected by the requirement of knowledge of any of the substances in the electronics we use in our VOC abatement units.
+Information about RoHS II and connecting CE marking can be found on ec.europa.eu.
+We are affected by the requirement of knowledge of any of the substances in the electronics we use in our VOC abatement units.

 Biocidal treated articles